Sehmimul/QOSF-task_1-SWAP_test/README.md

 ### For Part 2, I managed to reproduce the parameters (alpha and theta) of the original state to an accuracy of 0.1 radians.
 I optimized the parameters of an unknown qubit to reproduce the parameters.
 I used the optimization method, dual annealing.

-### For part 3, I managed to reproduce the quantum state made of n qubits by loopiing through all the n qubits.
+### For part 3, I managed to reproduce the quantum state made of n qubits by looping through all the n qubits.
 I could use qubit-by-qubit SWAP test as the quantum state is a product state and thus, the n qubits are not entangled with any other qubit of the state.

 # Other Information